-Internal numbers
+• Internal numbers

-Note To enable the phone to discern internal numbers from external numbers, it is crucial that a canonical lookup table is provided ("Canonical dialing look-up" $\rightarrow$ page 159).
+To enable the phone to discern internal numbers from external numbers, it is crucial that a canonical look-up table is provided ("Canonical dialing look-up" → page 168).

 - "Local enterprise form": Default value.
 Any extension number is dialed in its simplest form.
 For an extension on the local enterprise node, the node ID is omitted.
 If the extension is on a different enterprise node, then the appropriate node ID is prefixed to the extension number.
 Numbers that do not correspond to an enterprise node extension are treated as external numbers. - "Always add node": Numbers that correspond to an enterprise node extension are always prefixed with the node ID, even those on the local node.
-Numbers that do not correspond to an enterprise node extension are treated as external numbers. - "Use external numbers": All numbers are dialled using the external number form. - External numbers - "Local public form": Default value.
+Numbers that do not correspond to an enterprise node extension are treated as external numbers. - "Use external numbers": All numbers are dialed using the external number form. - External numbers - "Local public form": Default value.
 All external numbers are dialed in their simplest form.
-Thus a number in the local public Network region does not have the region code prefix.
-Numbers in the same country but not in the local region are dialled as national numbers.
-Numbers for a different country are dialled using the international format. - "National public form": All numbers within the current country are dialled as national numbers, thus even local numbers will have a region code prefix (as dialling from a mobile).
-Numbers for a different country are dialled using the international format.

-- "International form": All numbers are dialled using their full international number format. - External access code - "Not required": The access code to allow a public Network number to be dialled is not required. - "For external numbers": Default value.
-All public Network numbers is prefixed with the access code that allows a number a call to be routed outside the enterprise Network.
+Thus a number in the local public network region does not have the region code prefix.
+Numbers in the same country but not in the local region are dialed as national numbers.
+Numbers for a different country are dialed using the international format. - "National public form": All numbers within the current country are dialed as national numbers, thus even local numbers will have a region code prefix (as dialing from a mobile).
+Numbers for a different country are dialed using the international format. - "International form": All numbers are dialed using their full international number format. - External access code - "Not required": The access code to allow a public network number to be dialed is not required. - "For external numbers": Default value.
+All public network numbers is prefixed with the access code that allows a number a call to be routed outside the enterprise network.
 However, international numbers that use the + prefix will not be given access code. - International gateway code: - "Use national code": Default value.
-All international formatted numbers is dialled explicitly by using the access code for the international gateway to replace the "+" prefix. - "Leave as +": All international formatted numbers is prefixed with "+".
+All international formatted numbers is dialed explicitly by using the access code for the international gateway to replace the "+" prefix.

+■ "Leave as +": All international formatted numbers is prefixed with "+".